3453-315h/LIVEBOX-0DAY/README.md

-CWE-912: Hidden Functionality.
-The software contains functionality that is not documented, not part of the specification, and not accessible through an interface or command sequence that is obvious to the software's users or administrators.
+**CWE-912**: *Hidden Functionality.
+The software contains functionality that is not documented, not part of the specification, and not accessible through an interface or command sequence that is obvious to the software's users or administrators.*

 	Manual firmware update.
 Allows malware to be installed as described before.
 	GET http://192.168.1.1/system_firmwarel.stm